Compute

 You will be redirected to the contact group list.
 The subscription endpoint is in the Unconfirmed state.
 Send a subscription request to the endpoint to verify the validity of the endpoint.

 6. Click Request Confirmation in the Operation column to send a subscription request to the endpoint.
-If the endpoint receives the request, confirm the request as prompted.
-After the confirmation is complete, the subscription endpoint changes to Confirmed.
+After the endpoint receives and confirms the request, the subscription endpoint status changes to Confirmed.

 Viewing Alarms